 Omnisend only accepts payment by card, with only Visa, MasterCard and American Express accepted – if you don’t have any of those, bad luck it seems.
 There are no refunds if you decide to cancel your account, but Omnisend only bills a month ahead, so if you do cancel, your service will run to the end of the current month and then terminate.

 All in all, Omnisend impressed me.
 A lot.
-It’s got plenty to recommend it, from quality, user-friendly campaign building, personalization, and automation, to excellent support and attractive pricing.
+It’s got plenty to recommend it, from quality, user-friendly campaign building, personalization, and automation, to excellent support and attractive pricing for the Standard plan.

 Of course, Omnisend’s biggest strength is how it’s tailored to promoting online stores.
 It pulls sales and customer data straight from your e-commerce platform, you can sell directly from your emails with a couple of clicks, and there are plenty of advanced, sales-focused analytics and marketing strategies like customer lifecycle mapping.